ajmorton/advent_of_code/2024-pypy/Thoughts.md

 :|
 Tried BFS.
 Decided that was too slow so I'd do recursive and memoise results.
 Ran out of stack space on the machine which seems insane for a max depth of < 10,000. w/e Hopefully we're done with grid searches this year.

+# Day 21 - Keypad Conundrum
+So much time spent debugging.
+Root cause you can't move from A -> 7 by travelling `<<^` as that enters the empty sopt on the number pad.
+All this because I missed reading the paragraph about the gap.
+What a waste of time.
+At least it's fast.
+I should check if my orig approach would have worked with that gap check.
+I hope it doesn't.